grpc/proposal/A71-xds-fallback.md

 [resource-does-not-exist]: https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#knowing-when-a-requested-resource-does-not-exist

-### Fallback initiated
+### Initiating xDS Fallback

-gRPC code should use fallback if the following conditions hold:
+The fallback process is initiated if the following conditions hold:

 * There had been a failure during resource retrieval, as described in [A57]:
     - Channel reports TRANSIENT_FAILURE.